 New Kids on the Diffusion Block

 These new designs by manufacturers like Weber Workshops, Sworksdesign, and Wafo operate on broadly similar principles.
 They feature straighter sides and basket holes that go as close as possible to the edge of the puck.
 This allows for a more even extraction of the coffee around the edge of the basket.
-They’re made to tighter tolerances, designed to warp less under high pressures, and a lot of importantly, they allow much faster flow.
-This indicates baristas can grind finer and extract higher than ever before.
+They’re brewed to tighter tolerances, designed to warp less under high pressures, and most importantly, they allow much faster flow.
+This implies baristas can grind finer and extract higher than ever before.

 Pushing the Boundaries of Extraction